WolBanking77: Wolof Banking Speech Intent Classification Dataset: Datasheets for WolBanking77

 \subsection{Preprocessing/cleaning/labeling}

 \textbf{Was any preprocessing/cleaning/labeling of the data done (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of instances, processing of missing values)?
 If so, please provide a description.
-If not, you may skip the remaining questions in this section.} Dataset construction and cleaning has been reported in section \ref{dataset-collection}.
+If not, you may skip the remaining questions in this section.}

+Dataset construction and cleaning has been reported in section \ref{dataset-collection}.
 Text tokenization and removal of duplicated sentences has been done for NLP task.

 \textbf{Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?
-If so, please provide a link or other access point to the “raw” data.} No. The dataset does not contain all the raw data and metadata.
+If so, please provide a link or other access point to the “raw” data.}